JuanitoFatas/dotpryrc/README.md

 __Make sure backup your own `.pryrc` first!!!__

-Download the [zip](https://github.com/JuanitoFatas/dotpryrc/archive/master.zip) then put these two files to your home directory.
+Download the [zip](https://github.com/JuanitoFatas/dotpryrc/archive/master.zip) then put these two files (`.pryrc` and `.pryrc-helpers.rb`) to your home directory.

+If you see `Missing ... goodies.` You could install these missing gems via `gem install`.

 ## Contribute